Wally George: Personal life

-He was a longtime Garden Grove, California, resident.
-In later life, George lived in Sherman Oaks, California.
+He was a longtime Sherman Oaks, California, resident.
+In later life, George lived in Garden Grove, California.

 Death

 Following years of worsening health, George died of pneumonia at Fountain Valley Hospital on October 5, 2003.
 His memorial service was held at the Crystal Cathedral in Garden Grove, California, where he was eulogized by evangelist Robert H. Schuller.
 He is interred at Forest Lawn Cemetery in Hollywood Hills, California.